NV2002/TODO-website/README.md

-# PHP-CRUD-website
+# TODO-website
+- This website is based on CRUD operations of a database
+- It stores the notes in local database (PhpMyAdmin)
-This website was made for Internship purpose in 1st year References - @CodeWithHarry and many more...
+- References - [CodeWithHarry](https://youtube.com/playlist?list=PLu0W_9lII9aikXkRE0WxDt1vozo3hnmtR) and many more...
 ## Authentication system
-Stores the user's data in database
+- Stores the user's credentials in database
-A user can make notes only if it is logged in
+- A user can make notes only if it is logged in
 ## Technology used
 XAMMP server, PHPMyAdmin, HTML, CSS and Bootstrap